phianova/todoapp-fatfish/README.md

 Simple to do list app for technical assessment for Fat Fish Digital

 ## Setup instructions:
-Software:
+- Software needed to run locally connecting to live Serverless API deployment: Android Studio (or other emulator), Node, IDE (I used VSCode)
 - Download Android Studio to use this with an Android emulator.
 Once Android Studio is installed, click "More" > "Virtual Device Manager", and add a new device - I use the Pixel 7 Pro with API 33.
-- Development build link is here: https://expo.dev/accounts/phia_nova/projects/app/builds/aa75a012-714e-4062-b242-3ebf1660e0c9
+- The development build link is here: https://expo.dev/accounts/phia_nova/projects/app/builds/49b66360-4705-489f-a111-10a0089187fd, please click this link and download the build to run it on your emulator.
-- The API is deployed to Serverless at: https://4wgjp9tm5d.execute-api.eu-west-1.amazonaws.com/dev/
+- The API is deployed to Serverless at: https://4wgjp9tm5d.execute-api.eu-west-1.amazonaws.com/dev/, which the app should already be configured to call.
-- Run `npm install` in each of /api and /app to download the requisite packages in your local environment.
+- Run `npm install` in each of `/api` and `/app` to download the requisite packages in your local environment.
-- The app can be run from within /app using the command `npx expo start` and pressing `a` to run it in your emulator.
+- The app can be run from within `/app` using the command `npx expo start` and pressing `a` when prompted to run it in your emulator.

 ## Project overview:
 Tech: